-Clinical Elective Course Options (Students select 2 of 5) Fall Term
+Clinical Elective Course Options (Students select 2 of 5)

-MACP-676 Introduction to Depth Psychology and Psychotherapy 3 cr MACP-569 Lifestyle and Career Development 3 сі Spring Term MACP-673 Advanced Adlerian Psychotherapy 3 cr MACP-438 Introduction to Addictive Disorders 3 cr Summer Term MACP-674 Introduction to Sex Therapy 3 cr
+MACP-676 Introduction to Depth Psychology and Psychotherapy 3 cr.
+MACP-569 Lifestyle and Career Development 3 cr.

+MACP-673 Advanced Adlerian Psychotherapy 3 cr.
+MACP-438 Introduction to Addictive Disorders 3 cr.

+MACP-674 Introduction to Sex Therapy 3 cr.

-- Satisfactory completion of 61 credit hours, including all required courses - 2.
+- 1. Satisfactory completion of 61 credit hours, including all required courses - 2.
 Satisfactory completion of a minimum of 700 clock hours of clinical practicum and 200 clock hours of Social Justice Practicum - 3.
 A cumulative GPA of 3.5 or higher and no more than two courses or six credits with a final grade of C - 4.
-Successful completion of the Master's Clinical Qualifying Examination - Submission of completed Graduation Application and full payment of all outstanding tuition and fees a wide range of professional interests, ethnic and cultural backgrounds, and academic and work histories.
+Successful completion of the Master's Clinical Qualifying Examination - 5.
+Submission of completed Graduation Application and full payment of all outstanding tuition and fees

+At Adler University, we take great pride in our diverse student body.
+Students represent a wide range of professional interests, ethnic and cultural backgrounds, and academic and work histories.
 We admit individuals with a record of outstanding academic achievement and a commitment to social responsibility.